ED grills ex-Punjab CM Channi in sand mining PMLA case | Law-Order

 Former Punjab chief minister Charanjit Singh Channi was questioned for over six hours by the ED in a money laundering investigation linked to an alleged sand mining case in the state, officials said on Thursday.

 Channi's nephew Bhupinder Singh alias Honey was arrested in this case by the agency days before the February 20 Punjab Assembly polls.
-A charge sheet was filed against him and others named in the case early this month.
+A charge sheet was filed against him and others before a special PMLA court in Jalandhar on March 31.
+Honey, currently lodged in judicial custody, has recently applied for bail.

 According to sources, the agency questioned Channi, who had earlier skipped a few summons, about his links with Honey and others and about certain visits his nephew made to the chief minister's office.